darwinist-ou/how-to-python/1_json.md

 A *variable* is a thing that we can create on the fly to store a piece of data.
 A variable has a *type*.

+Python will work out the *type* of a *variable* when you create it.

 We need to understand the following *types* of *variable* before we can move forward.

 ## String